joereynolds/what-to-code/README.md

 If you make any of these, let me know!
 If you make them and they're not FOSS, don't let me know.

+## Contribution & pull requests

+Want to be added to the list of people that have completed a project?
+Just add the project's heading and your repo's url to [CONTRIBUTORS.md](./CONTRIBUTORS.md)

 <a name="command-line"></a>
 ### Command line